 I really enjoyed my first meet-up with Senyor.
-We saw each other again just recently, when he joined me for quick dinner.
+We saw each other again just recently when he joined me for a quick dinner.
 Food trip and bonding again soon, Senyor! :)

 I love Filipino comfort food, and I'd love to visit Bakahan and Manukan soon.
-I'm curious with the Budbud, Kare-kare and of course, the Crispy Pata.
+I'm curious about the Budbud, Kare-kare, and of course, the Crispy Pata.
 This is an awesome place to bring family and friends for an affordable and delicious meal.

 Bakahan at Manukan